What you need to know about training packages

 Each Australian state and territory government has a State Training Authority (STA) that administers VET.

 One of the key responsibilities of the STA is to engage with stakeholders throughout the training package development process to identify and resolve local industry needs and interests.

-Implementation Guides support trainers to implement training packages and provide information on the various components and requirements of a training package, including:
+Companion Volume Implementation Guides support trainers and assessors to implement training packages and provide information on the various components and requirements of a training package, including: